ShinyWang33/eSL-Net/README.md

 This is code for  the paper **Event Enhanced High-Quality Image Recovery** by Bishan Wang, Jingwei He, Lei Yu, Gui-Song Xia, Wen Yang.

 You can find a pdf of the paper [here](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123580154.pdf).
 The paper has been accepted by ECCV2020.
-If you use of this code, please cite the following publications:
+If you use of this code or the synthetic dataset, please cite the following publications:

 ```
 @inproceedings{wang2020event,